Sophia Bush

 Sophia Anna Bush (born July 8, 1982) is an American actress.
-She starred as Brooke Davis in The WB/CW drama series One Tree Hill (2003–2012), and as Erin Lindsay in the NBC police procedural drama series Chicago P.D.
+She starred as Brooke Davis in the teen drama series One Tree Hill (2003–2012), and as Erin Lindsay in the police procedural drama series Chicago P.D.
 (2014–2017).
 She was a producer for and starred in the lead role of Dr. Samantha "Sam" Griffith in the medical drama Good Sam (2022).

 Bush has also appeared in films, including John Tucker Must Die (2006), The Hitcher (2007), The Narrows (2008), Chalet Girl (2011), Marshall (2017), Acts of Violence (2018), and Incredibles 2 (2018).
 She is also known for her philanthropy work and social activism, including her work for the Time's Up movement and DoSomething.org.
 Bush co-hosted the Drama Queens podcast along with her former One Tree Hill co-stars, Hilarie Burton, Bethany Joy Lenz and Robert Buckley.

 Early life and education

 Bush was born in Pasadena, California, the only child of Maureen Searson and Charles William Bush.
 Her mother manages a photography studio and her father is an advertising and beauty photographer.
+On her father's side, she is a great-grandniece of Hudson Allison, who died in the sinking of the Titanic with his wife and daughter; Bush's paternal grandmother, Margaret Jean Bush (née Allison), was the daughter of Hudson's brother, Percy Allison.

 In 2000, she graduated from Westridge School for Girls in Pasadena, where she was a member of the volleyball team.
 At Westridge, she was required to participate in the theater arts program.
 Bush said, "Part of my school's requirement was to do a play.
 I was really irritated because I wanted to play volleyball and I had to go and do this play.
 But there was a moment after the performance when I realized I had gone and been somebody else.
 I thought, 'If I could do this for the rest of my life, I am set.'
 It was like love at first sight."
 At age 17, Bush was named the Tournament of Roses Parade Queen in 1999.
 At the time she planned to major in both theater and psychology at Tulane University in New Orleans.